 When the wisdom tooth is only partially buried (meaning a part is visible in the mouth), it is usually covered by a small circular piece of the gums.
 This tends to trap food remnants and plaque that is impossible to fully clean off.
 The result is inflammation of that part of the gums, which can be so severe as to cause swelling and even limitation of the mouth opening.

-So if you ever start to feel any of the wisdom teeth symptoms Calhoun, GA patients have felt before, don’t hesitate to contact us at East Brainerd Oral Surgery to get our advice on what to do next.
+So if you ever start to feel any of the wisdom teeth symptoms Calhoun, GA patients have felt before, don’t hesitate to contact us at Implants & Oral Surgery of Chattanooga to get our advice on what to do next.